Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Sesquicentennial license plates are no longer available.

-I have personalized sesquicentennial license plates and want the same message on a different style plate.
-What do I need to do?
+I have personalized Sesquicentennial license plates and want the same message on a different style plate.
+Can I do this?

-Plate messages can no longer be duplicated, so if the plate message currently exists under a different plate type, you may not have that message on a new plate when Sesquicentennial License Plates are replaced.
+Yes, in most cases.
+Plate messages can no longer be duplicated, so if the plate message currently exists under a different plate type, you cannot have that message on a new plate.
 You may check for available personalized plate message at the personalized plate lookup.

 If the message is available:

-Since you only get credit from the registration portion of the fee, it is best to change at renewal time.
-Prepare a statement requesting the change or complete a special plates application form for the new plate type.
-Send the statement or form along with a copy of your Certificate of Registration and $15 personalized plate fee, registration fee (if the plates are close to expiration) and any other special plate fees due (e.g., for Packer or Endangered Resources plates).
+It is best to change at renewal time.
+Send a note requesting the change or complete a special plates application form for the new plate type.
+Send the note or form with a copy of your Certificate of Registration, $15 personalized plate fee, registration fee (if the plates are close to expiration) and any other special plate fees due (e.g., for Packer or Endangered Resources plates) to the address below.

 Send a note to that effect or a completed form MV2118 - Duplicate/Replacement License Plates and Validation Stickers Application requesting regular plates.
 If you mail the request to the address on the MV2118 form, we will not charge the $4 replacement plate fee.
-Send the registration fee less $15 if it is time to renew your plates.
+Send the registration fee (not including the $15 personalized plate fee) if it is time to renew your plates.

 Questions?
 Contact us: Wisconsin DMV email service